Eduardo-Coelho/ProductsMockingAPI/README.md

 # ProductsMockingAPI

-A simple ASP.NET REST API that provides mock Product data
+This ASP.NET REST API serves as a foundational tool for developers aiming to create data-rich user interfaces.
+It simulates realistic Product data through HTTP endpoints, facilitating seamless integration and testing within applications.
+Leveraging ASP.NET's robust framework, developers can efficiently prototype and refine user experiences with mock data, ensuring scalability and performance in data-driven UI development.

 `{
     "id": 2,